 This is a remarkable tale told by Emily Murdoch and compelling reading.
 Could two girls raised like wolves be this smart and wise?
 One would like to think so.
 Quite a stunning debut novel.

 © Sam Hawksmoor May 2013

 author of The Repossession and The Hunting

-shortlisted for the Leeds Book Awards, Amazing Book Awards and 'Paperback of the Year' The Wirral
+finalist for the Leeds Book Awards, Amazing Book Awards and winner of The Wirral 'Paperback of the Year'